RIDC MILL 19, HAZELWOOD, PA

 WESTINGHOUSE ATOM SMASHER/PARTICLE ACCELERATOR, FOREST HILLS, PA

 Sitting high above Route 30 in the Forest Hills section of Pittsburgh sits a significant component of the development of nuclear power.
 Resembling a giant light bulb, it is the world’s first industrial atom smasher.
 The atom smasher is a monument to the innovative thinking of the nuclear division of the Westinghouse Research Laboratories.
+ABMECH was selected to provide asbestos remediation services to aid in the preservation of the Westinghouse Particle Generator.

 Two years before the discovery of nuclear fission, researchers at Pittsburgh’s Westinghouse Research Laboratories convinced Westinghouse to build the world’s most powerful particle accelerator.
 This was a bold move on Westinghouse’s part because at the time the commercial benefits of a particle accelerator weren’t clear.
 Nevertheless, in 1936 Westinghouse built the atom smasher, which made a very significant contribution to world evolution.
 At the time it was completed it was able to energize particles up to five million electron volts.
 In comparison, today’s CERN’s Large Hadron Collider can instill more than one million times as much energy into the same kinds of particles.